Volume 14 - Articles-1403 MEJDS (2024) 14: 76 | Back to browse issues page

 XML Persian Abstract Print

-1- PhD Student in Psychology, Shahroud Branch, Islamic Azad University, Shahroud Iran.
+1- PhD Student in Psychology, Shahrood Branch, Islamic Azad University, Shahrood, Iran

-Conclusion: It can be said that an efficient parenting model for divorced mothers is a suitable method for increasing the psychological capital of teenagers.
+Conclusion: According to the findings, the efficient parenting model for divorced mothers is a suitable method for increasing the psychological capital of their teenagers.

 Type of Study: Original Research Article | Subject: Psychology